extension/milfam/wp-content/plugins/simple-social-buttons/readme.txt

 * Lots of fine-tuning

 = 1.4 =
-* Added custom meta to disable SSB plugin on sigle page/post (managed in admin menu)
+* Added custom meta to disable SSB plugin on single page/post (managed in admin menu)
 * Function get_ssb() to directly use in template to show Simple Social Buttons in specified order
 * Widget manage page in wp-admin available only for Administrator
 * Added German and Spanish translation
 * Fine-tuning

 = 1.5 =
 * New asynchronous JS code
 * Minor bug fixed

 = 1.5.1 =
-* Added lithuanian translation
+* Added Lithuanian translation

 = 1.5.2 =
 * Bug fix from 1.5.1